build-on-aws/content/posts/three-tips-for-reinvent/index.md

 ![Welcome to re:Invent badging area](images/reinvent-badging-area.jpg)

-## Plan your Sessions
+## Tip 1 : Plan your Sessions

 ### Prioritize and Reserve Early

- Prioritize sessions tha align with your objectives - learn new services, dive deeper into current stack, or find new solutions for your current challenges.
-Whatever the objective, figure our what sessions, workshops, bootcamps, etc would be important for you.
+ Prioritize sessions that align with your objectives - learn new services, dive deeper into current stack, or find new solutions for your current challenges.
+Whatever the objective, figure out what sessions, workshops, bootcamps, etc would be important for you.

  Popular sessions fill up quickly, so reserve your spot to ensure you don't miss out.
 The session catalog is now available.
 You can access the catalog [here](https://reinvent.awsevents.com/session-catalog/).